-People Mentality Inc will be featuring a series of HR Tech partners to share more about their background stories as well as how users can benefit from engaging them.
+People Mentality Inc., an employer branding agency, will be featuring a series of HR Tech partners to share more about their background stories as well as how users can benefit from engaging them.
 No tool is perfect, but every one of them is unique in their own way which is where the value lies for the various users.
 Find the best tools that suit your needs, mix and match based on your context and grow your business from there!

 In the second issue of People Mentality Tech Feature, we are excited to have with us John Lim, Co-founder of Unibly, to share his thoughts on his mentoring app.
 Let’s find out a little more about Unibly and how we can tap on its features.